Saints

 St. Dymphna, a saint for the ages

-When I first arrived at St. Joseph Parish almost 10 years ago, I was approached by three parishioners who asked me, “Father who is the patron saint for those afflicted with nervous, mental and emotional illness?”
-Without pausing I said, “Saint Dymphna”.
-After I told them about her story, they told me that they would love to have a statue of her in the sanctuary because every family has been affected by mental and emotional illness.
+When I first arrived at St. Joseph Parish almost 10 years ago, I was approached by three parishioners who asked me, “Father, who is the patron saint for those afflicted with nervous, mental, and emotional illness?”
+Without pausing, I said, “Saint Dymphna”.
+After I told them about her story, they said to me that they would love to have a statue of her in the sanctuary because every family has been affected by mental and emotional illness.
 I said I would try to get a statue of her so that we could pray for her intercession and for healing for all those who suffer.

-When Neil Hartung, a wonderful parishioner, died unexpectedly on the Feast of the Immaculate Conception on December 8, 2019, I met his brother Vonn Hartung who is a renowned artist in Puerto Rico.
-Neil always spoke fondly of his brother and with fraternal love.
-I spoke with Vonn and proposed he begin to do some research on the history of this great saint.
+When Neil Hartung, a wonderful parishioner, died unexpectedly on the Feast of the Immaculate Conception on December 8, 2019, I met his brother, Vonn Hartung, who is a renowned artist in Puerto Rico.
+Neil always spoke fondly of his brother, with a fraternal love.
+I spoke with Vonn and proposed that he conduct some research on the history of this great saint.
 He became enthralled with her courageous life and martyrdom.
-In every detail he researched her life and we agreed that a statue was indeed needed here in New London for everyone to pray for her intercession.
-I started to share this news with the people that originally approached me 10 years ago and they were completely on board.
-Slowly the word has spread that St. Dymphna was being created for St. Joseph Church in the St. Brendan the Navigator Catholic Community.
+In every detail, he researched her life, and we agreed that a statue was indeed needed here in New London for everyone to pray for her intercession.
+I began sharing this news with the people who initially approached me 10 years ago, and they were entirely on board.
+Slowly, the word has spread that St. Dymphna was being created for St. Joseph Church in the St. Brendan the Navigator Catholic Community.

-I commissioned Vonn Hartung to artistically bring this great saint to life.
+I commissioned Vonn Hartung to bring this great saint to life artistically.

-He started with tropical cedar and glued the wood together in a solid block.
-Slowly he has been carving and forming the block of wood into a five-foot statue of St. Dymphna… we give thanks to God for this wonderful saint for the ages, especially for today.
-We hope St. Dymphna will arrive by September first of this year…Fr.
+He began with tropical cedar and glued the wood together to form a solid block.
+Slowly, he has been carving and creating a five-foot statue of St. Dymphna from a block of wood.
+We give thanks to God for this wonderful saint, who has been revered for ages, especially on this day.
+We hope St. Dymphna will arrive by September 1st of this year…Fr.
 Mark

 A closeup view of Saint Dymphna, the patron saint of mental illness, is a life-size statue carved in tropical cedar by A.VonnHartung for St. Joseph Church in New London Connecticut